All Products

 • For multiple nodes: On the Instance page in the ECS console, select the instances that you want to manage and choose More > Switch to Subscription in the lower part of the page.

-For more information, see Change the billing method of an instance from pay-as-you-go to subscription.
+For more information, see Change the billing method from pay-as-you-go to subscription.

 Important

-When you change the billing method of an ECS instance from pay-as-you-go to subscription, do not select Switch to Subscription.
+When you change the billing method of an ECS instance from pay-as-you-go to subscription, do not select Switch to Subscription in the Data Disk section.
 Otherwise, workloads on the instance cannot be restarted.
 As a result, workloads on the instance may be affected.
-For more information, see Why do applications fail to restart after I change the billing method of a data disk mounted to an ECS instance from pay-as-you-go to subscription when I change the billing method of the ECS instance from pay-as-you-go to subscription?
+For more information, see Why do applications fail to restart after I change the billing method of a data disk mounted to an ECS instance from pay-as-you-go to subscription?

 Node pools

-When the system scales out a node pool, newly added ECS instances use the billing method of the node pool.
+ECS instances that are added to a node pool through scale-out activities use the billing method of the node pool.
 If you want to change the billing method of a node pool, see Modify a node pool.

 CLB instances